Reginald Denning: Military career

-He left the regiment in 1936, again to join the staff, and helped prepare the British Expeditionary Force (BEF).
+Denning left the regiment in 1936, again to join the staff, and helped prepare the British Expeditionary Force.
 After the Dunkirk evacuations he was appointed to the XI Corps defending South East England.
-He was promoted to Major-General in 1943 to lead the planning for D-Day; he asked to be demoted to Brigadier so he would be allowed to take part in the landings themselves, but this request was denied.
+He was promoted to major general in 1943 to lead the planning for D-Day; he asked to be demoted to brigadier so he would be allowed to take part in the landings themselves, but this request was denied.
 After the success of the operation he was posted to Far East Command and became Chief Administrative Officer for the south-east Asian campaign.

-In 1947 he was made Chief of Staff Eastern Command and was made Colonel of the Bedfordshire and Hertfordshire Regiment.
-In 1949 he was promoted to Lieutenant-General and made General Officer Commanding (GOC) Northern Ireland District.
+In 1947 Denning was made Chief of Staff Eastern Command and was made Colonel of the Bedfordshire and Hertfordshire Regiment.
+In 1949 he was promoted to lieutenant general and made General Officer Commanding Northern Ireland District.

-He retired in 1952 with the rank of Colonel in the regiment and helped organise the merging of the county regiments into larger units, forming the Royal Anglian Regiment and serving as its first Colonel.
+Denning retired in 1952 with the rank of Colonel in the regiment and helped organise the merging of the county regiments into larger units, forming the Royal Anglian Regiment and serving as its first Colonel.
 After his retirement he became chairman of the Soldiers', Sailors' and Airmen's Families Association and worked with the organisation for over 20 years.
 He was made a Knight Commander of the Royal Victorian Order in thanks for his work.
 He was also a Deputy lieutenant for Essex between 1959 and 1968.